khanghy3004/node-watch-folder/README.md

-# node-watch-folder

-An FTP data synchronization application written in Electron
+# FTP data synchronization application written in Electron

 ![node-watch-folder-screenshot](Screenshot.png)
 ## Installation and Use